Contact an Attorney Today

 With changes in the expungement law, there is no easy answer to this question.
 No two convictions are the same.
 No one’s background is the same.

 Simply put, before pleading guilty to a crime, you should specifically ask your criminal defense attorney if your conviction will be eligible for expungement in the future.
-An experienced attorney will be able to provide you with all your alternatives and thoroughly explain the ramifications of entering a guilty plea.
+An experienced criminal attorney will be able to provide you with all your alternatives and thoroughly explain the ramifications of entering a guilty plea.

 The Chiozza Law Firm understands the troubles a guilty plea can have on your future.
 A criminal conviction can cause personal, professional and financial problems that are unthinkable.